MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/image.md

-﻿---
+---
 title: Image Data Object
 ms.service: bing-ads-campaign-management-service
 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines an image object that can be added to an account?s media library.
+description: Defines an image object that can be added to an account's media library.
 ---
 # Image Data Object
-Defines an image object that can be added to an account?s media library.
+Defines an image object that can be added to an account's media library.

 The *Image* object derives from the *Media* object.
 For a list of the inherited elements, see the [Media](../campaign-management-service/media.md) object.